NDSU will return fully to live and in-person classes with the fall semester.

 We are guided by the best practices and advice from state and federal public health agencies.

-We are pursuing creative approaches to co-curricular activities, to foster learning and growth that comes from experiencing groups while following physical distancing guidelines.
-Learn more about resources for students.
+We have established creative approaches to co-curricular activities, to foster learning and growth that comes from experiencing groups while following all current institutional guidelines regarding social distancing and mask usage.
+You can learn more about engagement and activity at NDSU through the links below.

 Residence Life will continue to provide students the flexibility to choose between single or double rooms in the Residence Halls as available.